Mount Drive on your computer

 • Create and delete folders.

-• Read Eigen documents as folders.eigendoc, .eigensheets, and other Eigen file types appear as folders containing a data.db file and a media/ subfolder.
-You can read and copy these (useful for backups), but writing inside them is blocked.
+• Read Eigen documents as folders: documents, spreadsheets, and other Eigen file types appear as folders rather than single files.
+You can open and copy them (handy for backups), but you can't change what's inside them from a WebDAV client.

 Sign in and authentication

-Use your Eigen email address as the username.
-Use the app password you generated on the Integrations page as the password — not your main account password.
-If your account has two-factor authentication enabled, only app passwords work; the primary password fallback is disabled when 2FA is on.
+Use your Eigen email address as the username, and the app password you generated as the password, not your main account password.
+If you have two-factor authentication switched on, you must use an app password; your main password won't work.

 Troubleshooting